 - Close your car windows when driving through an infested area.

-- Do yard work on damp days or spray the area your working in.
-Moisture will help keep the hairs from becoming airborne.
+- Do yard work on damp days or spray the area you’re working in.

-- Blow window fans outward instead of inward.
-You may not get the benefit of the breeze, but it will pull hot air out and will prevent pulling hairs in from outside.
+You may not get the benefit of the breeze, but it will pull hot air out and prevent hairs from coming in from outside. - Don’t dry laundry outside.

-- Wash exposed clothes (not with unexposed clothes) after spending time in an infested area to remove embedded hairs.
+Hairs can become embedded in clothes and cause reactions when you wear them. - Wash exposed clothes (not with unexposed clothes) after spending time in an infested area to remove embedded hairs.

 - Take a long cool shower after spending time in an infested area.